sampsyo/cs6120/content/blog/2022-05-18-learned-federated-query-optimization.md

 or not.

 ## Query Compiler Design
-Let's take a look at how our cross-database query compiler works.
+Let's take a look at how our federated query compiler works.
 Similarly to any other compiler, we have a syntax parser which takes as input an SQL query in raw text and produces and intermediate representation.
 Then, we perform further optimizations to this intermediate representation and then we pass the output optimized plan to the executor in order to evaluate the query and get the resulting rows.